-7. With the implementation of the New Academic Structure in the tertiary sector in 2012, the normative length of undergraduate programmes will be extended from three to four years.
+8. With the implementation of the New Academic Structure in 2012, the normative length of undergraduate programmes will be extended from three to four years.
 The normative study length for senior year entrants (i.e. SD graduates) is two years.
-The normative length for Doctor of Philosophy programmes is three years for students with a Master's degree and four years for those without a Master's degree.
+The normative length for PhD programmes is three years for students with a Master's degree and four years for those without a Master's degree.

-Cash Limit for the UGC-funded sector

-8. The level of recurrent grants to the UGC-funded sector (known as the Cash Limit) is a deficiency subvention by deducting from the institutions' estimated total recurrent funding requirements the assumed income of the institutions, which includes income from tuition fees and other sources (mainly interest and investment income).

-9. The recommended Cash Limit for the entire UGC-funded sector for the 2012/13 to 2014/15 triennium is \$42,208.9 million.
-The recurrent grants for the sector will increase by around \$3 billion per annum by the 2014/15 academic year vis-à-vis the 2011/12 academic year.
-The Cash Limit reflects -

-- (a) the funding for the additional year of the new four-year curriculum under the New Academic Structure; - (b) additional funding of around \$1 billion in a full year for the increase in FYFD and senior year undergraduate places, and other necessary adjustments for changes in student number targets in the 2012/13 to 2014/15 triennium;

-- (c) necessary price adjustments to the UGC-funded sector's current funding requirement in accordance with the established mechanism (including inflation and civil service pay adjustment); - (d) the injection of \$5 billion into the Research Endowment Fund, the investment income from \$2 billion of which will replace the existing \$100 million funding per year in the Cash Limit for earmarked research grants starting from the 2013/14 academic year; and - (e) the assumption that the tuition fees will remain at their current levels.

-10. In accordance with established practices for assessing the triennial funding for the institutions, we have not taken into account the additional requirements/adjustments for government funding to support the UGC Home Financing Scheme introduced in October 1998 and refund of government rent and rates.
-We will adjust the funding to be made available to institutions to reflect the agreed arrangements of these items separately in the usual manner.

-Allocation of resources among the eight institutions
+(B) Funding

-Subject to the total recurrent grant of \$42,208.9 million being accepted by the Finance Committee (FC), UGC will allocate the resources among the eight institutions in accordance with its methodology for determining the levels of recurrent grants to the individual institutions.
-The methodology, as Encl.
-2 detailed at Enclosure 2, assesses the resources required to meet the teaching and research requirements of each institution.
-Based on this methodology, UGC's plan for allocation of resources among the eight UGC-funded institutions in the Encl.
-3 2012/13 to 2014/15 triennium is at Enclosure 3.
+- 9. The recommended Cash Limit for the entire UGC-funded sector for the 2012/13 to 2014/15 triennium is \$42,208.9 million.
+The recurrent grants for UGC will increase by around \$3 billion per annum by the 2014/15 academic year vis-à-vis the 2011/12 academic year.
+The Cash Limit reflects - (a) the funding for the additional year of the new four-year curriculum under the New Academic Structure; - (b) additional funding of around \$1 billion (full-year effect) for the increase in FYFD and senior year undergraduate places, and other necessary adjustments for changes in student number targets in the 2012/13 to 2014/15 triennium: - (c) necessary price adjustments to the UGC-funded sector's current funding requirement in accordance with the established mechanism (including inflation and civil service pay adjustment); and - (d) the injection of \$5 billion into the Research Endowment Fund, the investment income from \$2 billion of which will replace \$100 million existing funding per year in the Cash Limit for earmarked research grants starting from the 2013/14 academic year. - 10.
+Subject to the total recurrent grant of \$42,208.9 million being accepted by the Finance Committee, UGC will allocate the resources among the eight institutions in accordance with its methodology for determining the levels of recurrent grants to the individual institutions.
+The UGC's assessment of recurrent grants is based primarily on the distribution of indicative student number targets as mentioned in paragraph 5 above.
+The funding also reflects the roles and missions of the institutions, the ways in which they could best contribute to the manpower requirement of Hong Kong, and the institutions' Academic Development Proposals.
+The methodology, as detailed at Annex B, assesses the resources required to meet the teaching and research requirements of each institution.
+Based on this methodology, the UGC's plan for allocation of resources among the eight UGC-funded institutions in the 2012/13 to 2014/15 triennium is at Annex C.

-Funding for the additional year of the new four-year curriculum students under a shared-funding model, at a total annual recurrent cost of around \$1.8 billion.
+Funding for the additional year of the new four-year curriculum

+11. The Administration decided in the 2004/05 academic year that funding for the additional year of university education under the New Academic Structure would be shouldered by the Government, institutions, parents and students under a shared-funding model, at a total annual recurrent cost of around \$1.8 billion.
 This level was accepted by institutions.
-Taking into account the increase in the number of FYFD places and price adjustments, the cost will be adjusted to around \$2.1 billion at 2010/11 prices in a full year.
-We will keep in view the financial situation of the institutions in consultation with UGC as the triennium progresses to assess the real impact of the New Academic Structure.
+Taking into account increase in FYFD places and price adjustments, the cost will be adjusted to around \$2.1 billion at 2010/11 prices in a full year.
+We will keep in view the financial situation of our institutions in consultation with UGC as the triennium progresses to assess the real impact of the New Academic Structure.